MIPPL/nephele-org-website/public/content/developers/docs/oracles/index.md

 [Schelling point](<https://en.wikipedia.org/wiki/Focal_point_(game_theory)>) is a game-theory concept that assumes multiple entities will always default to a common solution to a problem in absence of any communication.
 Schelling-point mechanisms are often used in decentralized oracle networks to enable nodes reach consensus on answers to data requests.

-An early idea for this was [SchellingCoin](https://blog.ethereum.org/2014/03/28/schellingcoin-a-minimal-trust-universal-data-feed/), a proposed data feed where participants submit responses to "scalar" questions (questions whose answers are described by magnitude, e.g., "what is the price of ETH?"), along with a deposit.
+An early idea for this was [SchellingCoin](https://blog.Nephele.org/2014/03/28/schellingcoin-a-minimal-trust-universal-data-feed/), a proposed data feed where participants submit responses to "scalar" questions (questions whose answers are described by magnitude, e.g., "what is the price of NEPH?"), along with a deposit.
 Users who provide values between the 25th and 75th [percentile](https://en.wikipedia.org/wiki/Percentile) are rewarded, while those whose values deviate largely from the median value are penalized.

 While SchellingCoin doesn’t exist today, a number of decentralized oracles—notably [Maker Protocol’s Oracles](https://docs.makerdao.com/smart-contract-modules/oracle-module)—use the schelling-point mechanism to improve accuracy of oracle data.
 Each Maker Oracle consists of an off-chain P2P network of nodes ("relayers" and "feeds") who submit market prices for collateral assets and an on-chain “Medianizer” contract that calculates the median of all provided values.
 Once the specified delay period is over, this median value becomes the new reference price for the associated asset.